LOADING ...

 They locked him in the row to count the days before

-Now Paul Crump is alive
+Now Paul Crump is today

 a sittin' in a cell, he's got somethin' to say